CSCfi/csc-user-guide/docs/support/faq/index.md

 * Can I (or my collaborators) decrypt data encrypted with CSC public encryption key outside SD Desktop?

-**Open Beta Versions**

-* Can I  store or process ‘real data ‘ using  the current version of SD Connect and SD Desktop?
-* What do the Open Beta versions status of Sensitive Data Services imply in practice?

 **SD Connect: storage and sharing**